Sterling Holiday Resorts Limited

-Sterling Holiday Resorts Limited (known as Sterling), a leading leisure holiday lifestyle company, incorporated in the year 1986.
-In 2015, Sterling Holiday Resorts India Limited became a 100% independently managed subsidiary of Thomas Cook India Limited (TCIL) in the back of the former's equity shares being bought in an off-market transaction by Thomas Cook Insurance Services (TCISIL).
+Sterling Holiday Resorts Limited (known as Sterling) is a leisure hospitality company and subsidiary of Thomas Cook India.
+As of 2025, it is operating 61 resorts across India.

-Thomas Cook India Limited (TCIL) traded on stock exchange as NSE: THOMASCOOK; BSE: 500413.
-Sterling currently has 37 resorts in India.

-Sterling Holiday Resorts Limited, signed an agreement in October 2015 to acquire Nature Trails Resorts Private Limited – an adventure holiday company that operates resorts at 4 destinations in Maharashtra.
-It has been reported that the company is looking at expanding to more destinations.

-Sterling is affiliated with Resorts Condominium International (RCI) which has 4600 affiliated resorts worldwide and 110 resorts in India.
-It is also accredited by AIRDA (All India Resorts Development Association).

 History

-Sterling was established in 1986 in Chennai, India, and opened its first resort, Lake View Kodaikanal (the resort has been recently renamed as Kodai – By The Lake).
-Sterling Holidays expanded to 11 resorts by the year 1988.
+Sterling was established in 1986 in Chennai, India, and opened its first resort, Lake View Kodaikanal (the resort has been later renamed as Sterling Kodai - Lake) in 1988.
+Sterling expanded to 9 resorts by the year 1995.
 In 2010, the company changed its brand name from Sterling Resorts to Sterling Holidays.
+Since 2014, Sterling Holiday Resorts Limited has been a part of Fairfax Financial Holdings Ltd. and is a 100% independently managed subsidiary of Thomas Cook India Limited (TCIL).

-The holiday company currently operates 37 resorts in 30 scenic destinations across the country (as of March 2023) and counting.
+The company currently operates 61 resorts in 54 scenic destinations across the country (as of July 2025) and counting.

 Resorts

 The resorts in the Sterling destination network are spread across India.
-Sterling Mantra Haridwar and Sterling Shivalik Chail are their latest addition to Sterling Holidays.
-Sterling has been delivering great holiday experiences for more than three decades now.
-Their resort destination network has something to suit every holiday appetite, from majestic hillsides to beachside nirvana to jungle retreats to riverside resorts to spiritual sojourns.
+Sterling has been delivering great holiday experiences for nearly four decades now.
+Their resort destination network has something to suit every holiday appetite, from majestic hillsides to beachside nirvana to jungle retreats to riverside resorts to spiritual sojourns and heritage locations.